-VESTING SCHEDULE FOR TIME-BASED AND PERFORMANCE-BASED RESTRICTED STOCK
+VESTING SCHEDULE FOR PERFORMANCE-BASED RESTRICTED STOCK

-To foster retention, the 2020 time-based restricted stock awards vest over the course of a five-year period (i.e., either (i) 30% after three years; 30% after four years; and 40% after five years, or (ii) 100% after five years).
-For performance-based awards given to certain NEOs in 2020 (i.e., Messrs.
-Christopher, Martin, Sigloch and Miritello), the performance period is three years, and vesting occurs three years from the grant date.
-For the performance-based awards given to Mr. Westermeyer and various operational business leaders in 2020, the performance period is the fiscal year ending December 28, 2024, and vesting occurs approximately four and a half years from the grant date.
-No portion of the equity awards granted to our executives or employees vest in less than three years.
+To foster executive retention, 100% of the 2021 awards given to our NEOs, all of which are performance-based, will cliff vest after a period of three years.
+Thus, no portion of the equity awards granted to our NEOs (or any of our employees) will vest in less than three years.
 The Committee elected to use a long-term vesting schedule to promote executive retention in our competitive industry and to incentivize performance.
-However, given the importance of long-term equity incentive awards in our compensation program, the Committee provided for accelerated vesting in the event of death, disability or a change in control (as explained in more detail in the "2020 Grant of Plan Based Awards Table").
+However, given the importance of long-term equity incentive awards in our compensation program, the Committee provided for accelerated vesting in the event of death, disability or a change in control (as explained in more detail in the "2021 Grant of Plan Based Awards Table").
 The Committee believes that accelerated vesting would be appropriate in those circumstances to encourage our executives to focus on the potential benefits of a change in control transaction for our stockholders without harboring concerns for their financial security.